Did You Know for Cataract Surgery There Are Important Options?

 The Advanced Vision Centre offers cataract surgery and lens replacement using the very latest ORA technology.
 We are the only private surgical operatory in London to offer treatment using the ORA technology and one of the very few Eye Centres in Canada who are privileged to be able to utilize this state-of-the-art equipment.

-Advanced Medical Group is pleased to announce that Dr. Rick Bains and Dr. Chris Anjema, Ophthalmologists, have joined ADVANCED SURGICAL OPERATORY - London.
+Advanced Medical Group is pleased to announce that Dr. Rick Bains, Ophthalmologist, has joined ADVANCED SURGICAL OPERATORY - London.

-Dr. Rick Bains & Dr. Chris Anjema will be joining Dr. Robin Bruen in the delivery of the ORA-SYSTEMTM for Bladeless Cataract Surgery, performed at Advanced Medical Group’s Eye Surgical Centre.
+Dr. Rick Bains will be joining Dr. Robin Bruen in the delivery of the ORA-SYSTEMTM for Bladeless Cataract Surgery, performed at Advanced Medical Group’s Eye Surgical Centre.

 As a participant, your professional time is recovered through the preceptorship for this important research publication.